Aversions Crown

 Aversions Crown is an Australian deathcore band formed in 2009 in Brisbane, Queensland.
-The band is known for their fast and technical deathcore style and for their lyrical themes of aliens invading the earth and the human impact on the environment.
+The band has been referred to as "progressive alien deathcore" due to the band's fast and technical deathcore style and for their lyrical themes of science fiction and aliens invading the earth.
 They are currently signed to Nuclear Blast.
 The band has released four studio albums with their latest being Hell Will Come For Us All, released on June 12, 2020, through Nuclear Blast.

-In addition to deathcore, the band has also been referred to as "progressive alien deathcore" due to the science fiction themes present in their lyrics.